 - A History of English Literature: From “Beowulf” to Swinburne (Longmans, Green, 1912) [The Internet Archive scan is the 1921 New Impression]

-- Ode on a Distant Memory of Jane Eyre (Privately printed by Clement King Shorter, 1912) See WorldCat.
+- Ode on a Distant Memory of Jane Eyre (Privately printed by Clement King Shorter, 1912, with more than one poem printed) See WorldCat.
 This poem is also reprinted in Roger Lancelyn Green’s Andrew Lang: A Critical Biography 10–11.
+See also Good Words Dec.
+1889, pp. 236–40 for Lang on Brontë, Jane Eyre, and Vilette).

 - “In Praise of Frugality.”
 Roger Lancelyn Green notes that this was “Translated from Pope Leo XII.
 Poem, privately printed by ‘W.F.P’.
 Limited to 13 copies” (249).
 It is not listed in WorldCat.